 People who are injured to the point where they suffer a disability and have to go on social security are often worried about their family.
 This is particularly true if the disabled person is the primary earner in the family.
-Learn the circumstances in which dependents are eligible to receive social security benefits, and how a qualified attorney can help your case.
+Learn the circumstances in which dependents are eligible to receive social security benefits, and how a qualified disability attorney can help your case.

 Social Security Benefits for Dependents